-We detour up Hosier Lane, a back alley and graffiti heaven.
+Heading back to the hotel, we detour up Hosier Lane, a back alley and graffiti heaven.
 A fellow on a cherry picker is putting the finishing touches on an enormous portrait of Biggie Smalls, the one with the crown.
 Groups of schoolkids are hanging out, fooling around and smoking or texting and just being cool by association.
 Ali is most impressed.
-We fade back to the hotel to put our feet up and our heads down.
+We fade back to the Windsor to put our feet up and our heads down.
 I need this.
 Thus rested, we go in search of more postage; quite a flurry of postcard composition has been going on at the dining room table.

 The true nature of our present mission is to buy sheets and towels for our forthcoming voyage on the Murray River.
 The houseboat we’ve rented won’t supply linen.
 A nearby Target has just what we’re looking for.
 Heeding the muse of practicality, a small suitcase gets bought to carry our burgeoning tchotchke collection.